ansible-collections/cisco.ios/docs/cisco.ios.ios_logging_module.rst

 DEPRECATED
 ----------
 :Removed in collection release after 2023-06-01
-:Why: Newer and updated modules released with more functionality in Ansible 2.10
+:Why: Newer and updated modules released with more functionality
 :Alternative: ios_logging_global